 Travel helps children to become more curious, adaptable, expressive and sociable.
 It enables them to learn about different cultures and understand them.
 And it can also develop their practical knowledge on things like geography, languages, architecture and history.

 There are many resources out there to help travelling families.
 This guide by YTravel covers many of them, from homeschooling to destination advice and everything in between.
-For more inspiration on this, check out our interviews with Sharonika Camplin and the Marmalade Tour family about their travel career breaks with children.
+For more inspiration on this, check out our interview with Sharonika Camplin about her family travel career break with children.